antimof/UxPlay/README.txt

 to edit `/usr/local/etc/avahi/avahi-daemon.conf` to uncomment a line for airplay support.*)

-Use the utility `avahi-browse -a -t` on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).
+After starting uxplay, use the utility `avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).